 3. Balance Bikes are Lightweight

-If you plan to help your kids learn to ride a bike from a very young age, balance bike is definitely a better fit due to its lightweight frame design.
+If you plan to help your kids learn to ride a bike from a very young age, the balance bike is definitely a better fit due to its lightweight frame design.

-It’s mostly made out of lightweight aluminum, but it can be even made out of wood or plastic.
+It’s mostly made out of lightweight aluminum, but it can even be made out of wood or plastic.